jayantkjh/ARTH_Task10/README.md

 # ARTH_Task10

-🔰Write an Ansible PlayBook that does the following operations in the managed nodes:
+🔰 An Ansible PlayBook that does the following operations in the managed nodes:
 🔹 Configure Docker
 🔹 Start and enable Docker services
 🔹 Pull the httpd server image from the Docker Hub